ChazWyllie/python/data-structures/arrays/README.md

 ## Description
 Arrays are contiguous memory structures that store elements (usually of the same type) This folder consists of several simple operations that can be done with an array

+This section consists of information about arrays and the operations on them

 ## Key Characteristics of Arrays
 - Index-based: Elements are accesed via indices (starting from 0)
 - Contigious memory: Elements are stored back-to-back in memory